zmedelis/bosquet/README.md

 ## Setup

-Bosquet allows to specify model parameters incl. access keys either in the prompt definition or when any of the generation functions is run.
+Bosquet allows to specify model parameters including access keys either in the prompt definition or when any of the generation functions is run.
 The second allows to keep secrets and model specific parameters out of the prompt definitions.
 See below for details.

 ## Quick example

-An example of a composable prompt definition to define a prompt answering a question with a 'role assumption' prompt pattern.
+An example of a composable prompt definition.
+It is a prompt to answer a question with a 'role assumption' pattern.

 ```bash
 export OPENAI_API_KEY=[YOUR OPEN AI API KEY]